 18. In the second draft of the script for Back to the Future the time machine is a “time chamber” that looks like a refrigerator.

-19. When Marty looks into the window of the antiques shop in 2015, you can see a stuffed animal of Roger Rabbit, which was also directed by Robert Zemeckis.
+19. When Marty looks into the window of the antiques shop in 2015, you can see a stuffed animal of Roger Rabbit, whose movie was also directed by Robert Zemeckis.

 20. Also, the movie theater in 2015 is screening Jaws 19 by Max Spielberg — Steven’s son.

-22. Johnny Depp read for Marty McFly, but the producer Bob Gale dosen’t even remember him reading for the part.
+22. Johnny Depp read for Marty McFly, but the producer Bob Gale doesn’t even remember him reading for the part.